People who have experienced old hag syndrome (sleep paralysis) at one time or the other would describe it as a very scary thing.

 How do I prevent sleep paralysis?

 - Get enough sleep.
 Try to get at least six to eight hours of sleep per night.
+You can check out some tips to help fix your sleep schedule.

 - Do activities to reduce or relieve stress especially just before bedtime.